Online Petitions

 Amid a dire human rights situation in Ecuador, its government and the government of Canada are rushing to negotiate a trade agreement with huge risks to people and the environment.
 Representatives of both countries have stated their goal is to attract and protect more Canadian mines in Ecuador.

-Indigenous peoples and rural communities – already suffering destructive impacts and violence linked to Canadian mines – continue to be ignored and even attacked.
+Indigenous Peoples and rural communities – already suffering destructive impacts and violence linked to Canadian mines – continue to be ignored and even attacked.
 They have not been informed or consulted about the trade deal, a violation of both the Ecuadorian constitution and both countries’ obligations under international treaties.

-What’s more, Canada has said it wants to include investor protections that UN experts have urged against because they pose “catastrophic consequences” for human rights and the environment.
+What’s more, Canada has said it wants investor protections that UN experts have urged against because they pose “catastrophic consequences” for human rights and the environment.
 According to Global Affairs Canada, the mining industry has pushed for such protections.

 Learn More